 Laboratory tests are available to help diagnose tick-borne infections

-Ticks and tick-borne diseases in Wisconsin (from the Department of Health Services)
+Ticks and tick-borne diseases in Wisconsin (Department of Health Services)

 The tips to prevent tick-borne illnesses are all ones you’ve heard before.
 The most obvious being - avoid wooded areas and tall grass.
 But since many Wisconsin residents love being outdoors, there are other precautions that can help:

 Wear repellant that contains 20-30 percent DEET (side benefit — this helps with mosquitoes, too)

 Inspect yourself after spending time outside and ask someone to check the spots you can’t see — look in armpits, behind knees, at the waistline, in ears, hair — generally all over

 Check pets for ticks.
 You can’t get sick from your pet, but the ticks might decide to change hosts and pick you instead.

 Take a shower as soon as possible.